aritrikg/aritrikg/README.md

 - 💻 Software Developer focused on scalable and high-performance applications
 - 🤖 Specialized in Artificial Intelligence, Machine Learning, and Computer Vision
-- 🔥 Building modern AI-driven and full stack applications
+- 🔥 Building modern AI-driven and full-stack applications

 ---